rjrico510/rbif100/week10/assignment/README.md

   - The code was being tested by comparing checksums with a baseline; this wouldn't work otherwise
 - There is no special affordance for K-Means failing to converge.
 - The number of K-Means clusters is 1-8.
 This could be parameterized.
+- The I/O was all pulled into pathlib.Path objects - not sure if that made things simpler or not
+- There is a LOT of logging - was useful for debugging but makes the code a bit harder to navigate